Medicine Butte

 Medicine Butte is a mountain located in Uinta County, approximately 6.9 mi north of the city of Evanston, Wyoming.
 It is 8610 ft in elevation and can be reached via an access road.
 The mountain houses radio towers serving numerous local and regional services.

 The mountain is named as such by Native Americans because of the great variety of herbs and roots that they used for medicine which were found on the slopes of the butte.
 The mountain is sometimes known as "Fremont’s Monument" for John C. Fremont.

+Geology

+Medicine Butte is part of the Sevier orogeny landscape, which was a mountain-building event that began approximately 120 million years ago.
+Shallow sedimentary rocks were folded and thrust over one another.
+The Medicine Butte thrust fault is a structural feature in this area, where older sedimentary rocks were pushed eastward over younger formations.
+Sediments in the area date from the latest Cretaceous to the Paleocene.
+This includes the Hams Fork Conglomerate Member, consisting of boulder conglomerates and sandstones, and a main body of siltstone, sandstone, and carbonaceous claystone.
+Outcrops of the Evanston Formation are particularly visible at the southern end of Medicine Butte.

+Red, yellow, and gray sandstone on the butte is part of the Wasatch Formation, named after the nearby Wasatch Range.
+The butte also contains rocks in the Fowkes Formation from the Eocene time period 56 to 33.9 million years ago (Ma).
+Its flat-topped appearance is typical of the resistant sandstone and conglomerate layers that cap many of the ridges in the Fossil Basin region.

 Radio use

 Radio transmitters on the mountain.
 The structures protect them from snow damage.

 Radio towers for several different communications systems exist on the summit of the mountain.
 Most notable of these are two higher power FM radio stations, and numerous translators serving the local area.

 The following is a complete list of radio stations with transmitters located on the mountain, sorted by frequency: